amirjamil90/CoronaVirusDatabase/README.md

 ### An API to lookup information about Corona Virus

-This package provides an API to lookup information about Corona Virus.
+This package provides an API to lookup information about Novel Corona Virus.

 It can provides API entries to perform queries on a database with figures about the current status of the Corona Virus epidemic around the world.
 Currently it can: